BChow5/Assignment1/README.md

 #### Create a Config File

 1. Open your Terminal
-2. Run the following code:
+2. Copy and run the following code in your terminal:
 ```bash
 code config
 ```